 Front Squat

 The front squat is another variation of the very popular back squat with huge emphasis on your quads.
 Instead of having the weight resting across your traps the barbell rests against your shoulders.
-Front squats are known for being easier on your back and knees and are another enjoyable exercise to include.
-Including the front squat in your routine can also help you increase your back squat.
-They are typically harder to perform than the back squat as the upper back is worked harder to maintain your upright posture and you can get the same strength gains as the back squat with less weight used.
+Front squats are known for being easier on your back and knees and are another enjoyable exercise to include as effective compound leg exercises.
+Including the front squat in your routine can also help you increase weight with your back squat.
+They are typically harder to perform than the back squat as the upper back is worked harder to maintain your upright posture and you can typically get the same strength gains as the back squat with less weight used.

 There are three main grips for the front squat the Olympic grip, strap grip and the crossover grip with the most popular being the Olympic grip as shown in the photo above.